How Buurtzorg health nurses efficiently exchange information through Siilo

 Challenge: Unwieldy communication within and between teams

 As home health nurses are often out with different patients on different schedules, it’s important for them to stay connected with their teams in a flexible way.
-For example, when transferring patient care between a healthcare facility and their home, nurses are in contact with colleagues and other external care providers supporting the patient several times a day.
-This communication typically happened by phone or via email and/or fax, which proved time-consuming and disruptive when coordinating care.
-Discussing patient care with colleagues is critical to delivering high quality care.
+Discussing patient care with colleagues is critical to delivering high-quality care.
 While apps such as WhatsApp could help with asynchronous communication, they are not designed to meet the strict security and compliance measures required when dealing with patient data.
 It was time for Buurtzorg to look for a solution that fit their unique needs.

 Solution: Sure, fast information exchange